 Child entrance from 6 to 13 years: € 2.20.

 Infant entry from 0 to 5 years: free.

 Partners Club Súper 3: free admission.

-Teachers, with teacher's card: free admission.
+Teachers, with teacher's card: 50% discount on the general rate.

 Groups (from 20 people): € 3.30 per person.
 Includes guided tour.
 Reservations must be made beforehand.